Wanty5883/Titanfall2/modding/sounds/custom-music.md

 Rename pak000\_dir.vpk _to_ **englishclient\_mp\_common.bsp.pak000\_dir.vpk**

 Place both of the renamed files back into your game directory and then launch Titanfall 2 and open multiplayer.
-You should be able to hear yout music.
+You should be able to hear your music.

 > Origin Games\Titanfall2\vpk\